shakfu/pd-chuck/README.md

 1. The *base system* consists of the `chuck~` external and the base CCRMA chugins.
 This is already more than sufficient for more than 80% of users.
 The base system is relatively easy to build and only needs a c++ compiler, `cmake`, `make`, `bison` and `flex`.

-2. The *advanced system* consists of the base system above plus three chugins which are relatively more challenging to build and use: `Faust.chug`, `WarpBuf.chug` and `FluidSynth.chug`.
+2. The *advanced system* consists of the base system above plus chugins which are relatively more challenging to build and use: `Faust.chug`, `WarpBuf.chug`, `FluidSynth.chug`, and `PdPatch.chug`.

 On macOS requirements for the variants can be installed using [Homebrew](https://brew.sh) as follows: